pranavgoyanka/cs542-common-task/README.md

 # To Do

-- Clean up data fetcher script
+- [x] Clean up data fetcher script
-- Store everything as a CSV
+- [x] Store everything as a CSV
-- Clean the data
+- [x] Clean the data
-- Run a basic linear regression model
+- [x] Run a basic linear regression model
-- check predictions
+- [ ] Check predictions

+# Notes

+## March 2, 2024
+Clearly, just running a linear regression using time/date as a feature doesn't work.
+Cuz it just keeps decreasing the temp assuming its a linear function.

+Need to use more features.

+Possible features:
+- Humidity
+- Sunshine Duration
+- precipitation_probability_max